What are Cassis Pearls?

 Cassis Pearls

-Have you ever heard about Cassis pearls?
+Have you ever heard of Cassis pearls?

-Article by Katerina Perez on Instagram.
+Article by Katerina Perez on Instagram - @katerina_perez

-Luciano Policicchio from Shanghai Gems @shanghaigems has shared 5 interesting facts about this rare sea mineral:
+Luciano Policicchio from Shanghai Gems -@shanghaigems - has shared 5 interesting facts about this rare sea mineral:

-I've also met Luciano in Hong Kong.
+I also met Luciano in Hong Kong.
 Shanghai Gems has an amazing assortment of natural pearls available.

 Click here to post comments